theonetruenerd/VenusLibraryDocumentation/docs/source/RuntimeErrors.rst

   This error occurs when the executor detects an integer divide by zero at a specified line.
 To fix this, try:

-  - Determine which variable/integer is being treated as a zero in the calculation
+  - Determine which variable or integer is being treated as a zero in the calculation
-  - Check that that variable/integer has an assignment step associated with it; without one it will default to zero
+  - Check that that variable or integer has an assignment step associated with it; without one it will default to zero
   - Check that the variable is correctly spelled; if incorrectly spelled (compared to its assignment) it will default to zero

 .. _0xa2230038: